 With studio profits bankrolling everything, and no funding support currently, we train into employment for free.
 We are in the process of applying for grants to expand, but will keep going regardless of funding success.

 What value is there in training your students with Toon Boom?

 Using Toon Boom, our trainees went from pencil and paper straight into a digital workflow on "Funan".
 Toon Boom is the industry leader in 2D animation software and a fundamental aspect of our training program.
 We transferred to PCs and Toon Boom at the start of production, and it's amazing how quickly they have picked up the software.

 While this is certainly our biggest project to date, and our first as co-producers, it's running incredibly smoothly.
 We had a target of 1.3 seconds per day, per artist for clean-up and colour — and we are running at 2 seconds!
 I'm proud of our team and can't wait to see Cambodian names on the credit roll.

 What's it like working on such an international production?

 We want to show the global animation industry what we can do and the capacity for animation available in Cambodia.
-On "Funan", we are doing clean up and line work, and color with some animation sequences.
+On Funan, we are doing clean up and line work, and colour with some animation sequences.